MarieVdS/rate22_cse_code/README.md

 The parent species are listed at the bottom of the `.specs` file.
 Their units are fractional abundance relative to H.

-## Adding inner photon reactions

-The photoreactions from an internal stellar and companion UV source can be found on the [website](http://umistdatabase.net/).
-If you want to include these, please follow these steps:
-1. Add the desired reactions to a new `.rates` file
-2. Write a new ODE file using `./rate12cse.pl (name of your new rates file) -o acodes.f`
-3. Move `acodes.f` to the `code/` folder and recompile the model
-4. The perl script also writes a new `.specs` file.
-It works in mysterious ways, more likely than not the order of the species is changed.
-Make sure to use this `.specs` file!